John B. Alexander, Ph.D.

 Dr. Alexander wrote the seminal material on non-lethal warfare.
 He published articles in Harvard International Review, Jane’s International Defense Review, The Boston Globe, The Futurist, The Washington Post, and several other journals.
 He has appeared frequently on television including Dateline, Fox News, Larry King, CNN, MSNBC, Newsweek, and other US programs plus international television in Australia, Denmark, France, Germany, Italy, Brazil, Switzerland, the Netherlands, the UK, and Japan.

-Currently he is a private consultant, a Senior Fellow at the Joint Special Operations University.
+Currently he is a private consultant.
 His books include, The Warrior’s Edge, Wm.
 Morrow, (1990) Future War, with foreword by Tom Clancy, St. Martin’s Press (1999), and the sequel, Winning the War, published August 2003.
-His next book, UFOs: Myths Conspiracies and Realities was released in February 2011.
+His latest book, UFOs: Myths Conspiracies and Realities was released in February 2011 by St. Martin's Press with a paperback edition in 2012.

 Some people who have helped